luk3yx/miniirc/README.md

 ### Hostmask object

 Hostmasks are tuples with the format `('user', 'ident', 'hostname')`.
 If `ident` and `hostname` aren't sent from the server, they will be filled in with the previous value.
-If a command is received without a hostmask, all the `hostmask` parameters will be set to the name of the command.
+If a command is received without a hostmask, all the `hostmask` elements will be set to the name of the command.
+This is deprecated, however, and if/when miniirc v2.0.0 is released the `hostmask` elements will be set to empty strings.

 ### Making existing functions handlers